clasen/Cryptop/README.md

-# Cryptop 🔐
+# Csbox 🔐

-**Cryptop** is a modern terminal-based password manager, specially designed for users looking to migrate from the discontinued Dropbox Passwords service.
+**Csbox** is a modern terminal-based password manager, specially designed for users looking to migrate from the discontinued Dropbox Passwords service.

-## Why Cryptop?
+## Why Csbox?

 Dropbox discontinued its password management service, leaving many users with exported CSV files containing all their passwords in **plain text**.
 This is a serious security risk - anyone who gains access to your computer or backups could read all your passwords without any barrier.

-**Keeping an unencrypted CSV file with your passwords is extremely dangerous.** That's why I created Cryptop: to provide a simple way to encrypt and manage those exported passwords locally.
+**Keeping an unencrypted CSV file with your passwords is extremely dangerous.** That's why I created Csbox: to provide a simple way to encrypt and manage those exported passwords locally.

-Cryptop allows you to:
+Csbox allows you to:

 - ✅ **Easily import** your exported Dropbox passwords (CSV format)
 - ✅ **Strong encryption** using AES-256 to protect your data